GavinMilbank/GeorgeMilbank.github.io/content/_index.md

 </figure>

 <br/>

 In 1988 Refining NZ got a $2 billon refinery paid for by the taxpayer.
 The main shareholders, the fuel retailing cartel sucked profits out of the refinery and into their downstream businesses over many years by giving themselves a 30% discount on the refinery product.
-Even given the need to compete with more efficient mega-refineries principally in Asia, there is obviously increased supply chain risk in having these as the only source of refined products, so great insurance and optionality value in having a local refinery.
-The government appears to have been influenced by emissions reduction goals not to offer to help the refinery even over the Covid downturn.
+Even given the need to compete with cheaper mega-refineries principally in Asia, there is clearly increased supply chain risk in having offshore refineries as the only source of refined products.
+The government appears to have been influenced by emissions reduction goals not to offer to help the refinery even over the Covid downturn as it did for every other business.
+The almost comic incompetence of the decision to close the refinery was immediately showcased with the refining business surging to
-The almost comic incompetence of the decision to close the refinery was immediately showcased with the refining business surging to [historic profitability](https://www.youtube.com/watch?v=CjNqvObCfKc) as supply chain and geopolitical risks skyrocket.
+[historic profitability](https://www.youtube.com/watch?v=CjNqvObCfKc) as supply chain and geopolitical risks skyrocket.

 <figure>
-    <figcaption align = "center"><b><a href="https://www.tradingview.com/chart/?symbol=NYMEX%3AD1N1!">Singapore crack spreads show the incompetence of closing the refinery at the worst time in history</a></b></figcaption>
+    <figcaption align = "center"><b><a href="https://www.tradingview.com/chart/?symbol=NYMEX%3AD1N1!">Singapore crack spread explosion shows incompetence of closing refinery </a></b></figcaption>
     <br/>
     <img src="img/refining-margins.webp" alt="Trulli" style="width:100%">
 </figure>

 However mis-timing the refining market completely has been good for [Refining NZ]()'s CEO [Naomi James]()' compensation.
-Perhaps the doubling of her salary was reward for writing off the refinery our parents paid for to reduce [Channel Infrastructure]() tax liability for years into the future.
+Perhaps the doubling of her salary was reward for writing off the refinery taxpayers paid for to reduce [Channel Infrastructure]() tax liability for years into the future.
+So that's tax eveasion by destroying an irreplaceabale national asset.

 <figure>
     <figcaption align = "center"><b>